techsoft3d/hc-caas-server-deployment/README.md

 ### Step 1: Launch a new EC2 Instance

 * Login to your AWS account and navigate to the EC2 Dashboard
-* Ensure that you are in a region that has the AMI available.
-Currently the AMI is available in the following regions:
+* Ensure that you are in the region that has the Public CaaS AMI available which is **US-East 1 (N. Virginia)**.
+If you need to deploy CaaS in a different region, simply copy the AMI to that region.
+To do that:
-  * US East (N. Virginia) us-east-1
+  * Click on "AMIs" in the left navigation bar of your EC2 dashboard (make sure you are in US-East 1 region)
-  * US West (Oregon) us-west-2
+  * Switch to "Public Images" in the top search bar
-  * Europe (Ireland) eu-west-1
+  * Use the search bar to find the public CaaS AMI by searching for "caas".
+The current AMI name is "caas-ubuntu-0.3.0-public"
-  * Asia Pacific (Tokyo) ap-northeast-1
+  * Select the region you want to copy the AMI to and click on "Copy"
-  * If you need to deploy CaaS in a different region and want to use the AMI simply create a new CaaS AMI from an EC2 instance in one of the above regions and then copy it to the region of your choice.
+  * After the copy operation is completed (which can take a few minutes) you can switch to your desired region and launch your new instance directly from the copied AMI instead of selecting it manually as desribed in the following 3 steps.
 * Click on the "Launch Instance" button
 <img src="readmeImages/launchInstance.png" alt="Alt text" width="600"/>
 * Under "Applications and OS Images select "Browse More AMI's"